 Who can create and manage OAuth apps

-As an organization owner, or an organization member with the Developer role, you create and manage your OAuth apps.
+As an Organization Owner user, or an Organization Member user with the Developer role, you create and manage your OAuth apps.

 Can I regenerate an app secret

-Yes, as organization owner, you can regenerate the app secret of an OAuth app in your organization.
-This is useful if the organization owner who created the OAuth app is no longer with your corporation and you want to continue running the app.
+Yes, as Organization Owner, you can regenerate the app secret of an OAuth app in your Organization.
+This is useful if the Organization Owner who created the OAuth app is no longer with your business enterprise and you want to continue running the app.